KHUD: Adult alternative (2003–2011)

 KOYT flipped to adult album alternative (AAA) on December 5, 2003.
 Its call letters were switched to KWMT-FM on January 22, 2004.
 "The Mountain", as the station was known, focused on music from the AAA charts.
 Several rock artists recorded live performances to play on the station.

 The Mountain had a segment known as The Chill Side of The Mountain every night from 11pm-1am.
 It included ambient and underground music such as AIR, Hooverphonic, Lamb, The Polyphonic Spree, Radiohead, Massive Attack, Morcheeba and Zero7.
 Acoustic Sunrise and Acoustic Sunset, from 7am-noon and 8-11pm respectively, offered a "unique blend of acoustic sounds", with a wide range of artists.
 A few times a month, the station held a small listener attended artist session and meet-and-greet called Studio C.

 Hot adult contemporary (2011–2021)

 In the late 2000s, KOYT began adding non-AAA artists, but it kept "The Mountain" branding.
-It was also added to the Mediabase & BDS "Hot AC" panels.
+It was also added to the Mediabase and BDS "Hot AC" panels.